 Who can use the service?

 The counselling service is open to anyone physically caring for, or emotionally supporting a relative, partner or friend with a disability, long-term physical or mental illness, or frailty.
-Young Carers over the age of 12 can also access this service.
+We do not currently offer this service to young carers under the age of 18.

 Who are the counsellors?

-The counsellors are all unpaid volunteers, consisting of both men and women of differing ages and ethnic backgrounds.
-All have either gained, or are currently studying towards a Diploma/Degree in Counselling.
+The counsellors are all unpaid volunteers of differing ages and ethnic backgrounds.
+All have either gained or are currently studying towards a Diploma/Degree in Counselling.

 Carers Lewisham is a member of the British Association for Counselling and Psychotherapy [B.A.C.P] and as such, we abide by their strict Code of Ethics and Practice, and their Complaints Procedure.